Vardar Statistical Region: Geography

 The Vardar Statistical Region is bisected by the Vardar River and is bounded to the south by Greece.
 The region is flatter than most of the rest of the country.

 Demographics

 Population

 The current population of the Vardar Statistical Region is 154,535 citizens, according to the last population census in 2002, making it the least populous of the eight statistical regions.

 Ethnicities

-The largest ethnic group in the region is the Macedonians.
+The largest ethnic group in the region are the Macedonians.